Our leaders in Africa

 My goal is to play a definitive role in managing processes on behalf of our clients and in ensuring we deliver our very best and add real value to our clients through our advisory capabilities and expertise.

 Sandile Gwala joined Deloitte in 1997 as an SAP R/3 senior consultant and was appointed to partnership in June 2002.
-Sandile is the leader of Business Process Solutions (BPS) in Africa and a member of the BPS Europe, Middle East and Africa (EMEA) Board.
-He serves on the Deloitte Africa Executive Committee (Exco), as well as Southern Africa Exco, and is responsible for Managed Services.
+Sandile is the leader of Business Process Solutions (BPS) in Africa and a member of the Business Process Solutions (BPS) Europe, Middle East and Africa (EMEA) Board.
+He serves on the Deloitte Africa Executive Committee (Exco), as well as Southern Africa Exco, and is responsible for the Managed Solutions integrated market offering.

 He is a specialist in global outsourcing and turning around distressed public entities.

 Sandile continues to serve clients locally and some multinational companies that are outsourcing their operations to South Africa.
-He has been a member of the Board of the South African Outsourcing body in South Africa, where he consulted with clients about strategies to grow the outsourcing market in South Africa.
+He is a former board member of South African Outsourcing Body in South Africa (BPeSA), where he consulted with clients about strategies to grow the outsourcing market in South Africa.
 Sandile also addresses audiences locally and abroad, from Kenya to London, on the subject of Outsourcing.

 Building a distinctive and leading-edge talent brand and experience, which includes world class learning, and embracing diversity and empowerment of women leaders in the firm are all very important to me.

 My goal is to make a tangible difference in the diversity and transformation of our great firm by playing my part in ensuring we achieve our 51% black ownership target and at least 40% female-ownership by 2020.